jirkapok/GasPlanner/doc/roadmap.md

   * <https://www.thoughtco.com/how-to-calculate-density-of-a-gas-607847>
   * <https://gue.com/blog/density-discords-understanding-and-applying-gas-density-research/>
   * Add corresponding event warning
+* Redundancies calculator - when filling one tank from second.
+What is the target pressure in both.
+* Add calculation trainings
 * Events:
   * Add time to all events warning/error messages where it makes sense
   * Add more events from algorithm: end of NDL, exceeded max. stop duration, safety stop